Tuition Fee Schedules

-Estimated tuition for both our Master of Laws in Taxation (Tax LLM) and Master of Tax Law (MT) is $46,080.* This estimate does not include miscellaneous other costs you might incur, such as loan fees, books and supplies.
+Estimated tuition for our Master of Laws in Taxation (Tax LLM) is $46,080.* This estimate does not include miscellaneous other costs you might incur, such as loan fees, books and supplies.

 Loyola Law School offers you access to a variety of forms of financial assistance, including federal loans and military benefits.
 It’s important you apply properly and promptly to ensure you receive aid.
 If you need assistance, we’re here to answer questions along the way.

 Your first step is to apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
 Loyola Law’s Title IV code is E00254.

 Apply every October as soon as the FAFSA application becomes available.
 You may receive more financial aid if you apply sooner, as some support is awarded based on your filing date.

 You may receive up to $20,500 from federal loans.
 The government also offers a Federal Direct Graduate PLUS loan for law, graduate and professional students.

 Note that international students are ineligible for federal loans.

 Military students at Loyola Law School may receive all VA benefits, including waived application fees, emergency loans, book vouchers, veteran transition classes and more.

 Loyola Law participates in the Yellow Ribbon Program, under which we may contribute up to 50 percent of your tuition expenses, an amount that’s matched by the VA.